-Fig. 7 presents the TCP sequence number and Average throughput vs time graphs.
+Fig. 7 presents the TCP sequence number vs time and Instantaneous throughput vs time graphs.
 As in the scenario presented in the previous experiment, four step regions can be identified in the sequence number vs time graph.
-These step regions start at 26, 51, 76 and 100 seconds respectively.
+These step regions start at 67, 91, 116 and 140 seconds respectively.
 If we analyze the close-up of the figure, it can be seen how in this case the region is completely flat, in contrast with the results shown in the previous experiments (QoS triggered flow mobility handovers).
-There is no progressive loss of packets, since the interface is abruptly turned down.
-The different step regions are for all cases shorter than the ones presented in the previous experiments, because in this case the interruptions correspond to the time required by the network to detect and signal the interface disconnection, and then to re-route appropriately the affected flow.
+In this case, there is no progressive loss of packets, since the interface is abruptly turned down.
+We can also observe how the instantaneous throughput drops to zero, since during the interface outage there are no packets exchanged.
+The different step regions are for all cases shorter than the ones presented in the previous experiments.
+This effect is due to the progressive losses compared to the immediate drop of the interface.

 It is worth noticing that we only perform this experiment for the bonding MN, for the reasons highlighted at the beginning of this section regarding the weak host MN.
 In the case of the bonding terminal, the IP prefix is delegated to the unique logical IP interface, instead to each individual IP (physical) interface as in the case of the weak host MN.
 This difference yields to a strange behavior of the weak host terminal when the interface is turned down, removing the IP prefix from the shutdown interface.
-Hence the outage experiment cannot not be conducted using the weak host model node.
+Hence the outage experiment could not be repeated with the weak host model node, since the prefix disappears and the connection is dropped.